TimHandy/twitter-instagram-feedwall/README.md

         http://127.0.0.1:8080/src/index.html

-The app uses a basic no-config http server (live-server) in order to serve the posts.json file.
+The app uses webpack-dev-server for dev in order to serve the posts.json file.
 The app does not work without this simulated server due to security restrictions of Chrome accessing local resources. https://www.npmjs.com/package/live-server

-The command used in package.json to launch the server is simply: "live-server --open=/src/"

 # Notable Features